oobabooga/text-generation-webui/README.md

 #### More information

-The script will create a folder called `installer_files` where it will download Miniconda, create a Conda environment, and install the webui requirements.
+The script will create a folder called `installer_files` where it will create a Conda environment using Miniconda.
 The installation is self-contained: if you want to reinstall, just delete `installer_files` and run the start script again.

-The same `start` script should be used to launch the webui in the future after it is already installed.
+To launch the webui in the future after it is already installed, run the same `start` script.

 To update, run `update_linux.sh`, `update_windows.bat`, `update_macos.sh`, or `update_wsl.bat`.